xDaryamo/puccini/README.md

 Also supported are implementation-specific JavaScript "plugins" that allow you to extend existing scriptlet functionality without having to modify it.
 For example, you can add a plugin for Kubernetes to handle custom application needs, such as adding sidecars, routers, loadbalancers, etc.
 Indeed, Istio support is implemented as a plugin.
-You can also use **puccini-js** to add plugins to the Clout file, either storing them permanently or piping through to add and execute them on-the-fly.
+You can also use **puccini-clout** to add plugins to the Clout file, either storing them permanently or piping through to add and execute them on-the-fly.

 For convenience, execution functionality is included in **puccini-tosca** via the `--exec` switch.
 These two commands are equivalent:

-    puccini-tosca compile my-app.yaml | puccini-js exec my.scriptlet
+    puccini-tosca compile my-app.yaml | puccini-clout exec my.scriptlet
     puccini-tosca compile my-app.yaml --exec=my.scriptlet

 ### TOSCA Functions and Constraints

-These are implemented as JavaScript scriptlets so that they can be embedded into the Clout and then be executed by **puccini-js**, allowing a compiled-from-TOSCA Clout file to be be used independently of its TOSCA source.
+These are implemented as JavaScript scriptlets so that they can be embedded into the Clout and then be executed by **puccini-clout**, allowing a compiled-from-TOSCA Clout file to be be used independently of its TOSCA source.
 The Clout lives on its own.
 The function calls are compiled as "stubs" that can be "coerced" into their evaluated values.
 This is done via the the **tosca.coerce** scriptlet:

-    puccini-js exec tosca.coerce my-clout.yaml
+    puccini-clout exec tosca.coerce my-clout.yaml

 For convenience, this functionality is included in **puccini-tosca** via the `--coerce` switch.
 The following is identical to the above: